THE EVENING TIDE

 “If the sentinels suspect us of being members of the Old Way, they will not allow us into the city!”

 Stasanda frowned, but when she angled her head around the tall elvess in front of her, she understood why the couple had started fretting.
 At Evennal’s gate, there were many sentinel guards, warriors who acted as the Realm’s law enforces; theirs was the responsibility of maintaining peace and order in the cities, the glades and the roads that were spread out far and wide across the country.

 Even quieter now, almost as if a warning to her united-one, Stasanda heard the elvess vow, “I will not have these people around us think that we belong to that cult!”

 The cult was the infamous Old Way, a league of devout worshippers of the old gods, or as they were more commonly known: the Dead Gods.
-The Old Way was dedicated to the reinstating of the old gods, pursued this by waging an eternal war against those who followed the Whispering God, Adonai.
+The Old Way was dedicated to the reinstating of the old gods, pursuing this by waging an eternal war against those who followed the Whispering God, Adonai.

-Stasanda took a step forward when the line began to shorten, maintained a casualness in which the fretful couple behind her were failing to uphold.
+Stasanda took a step forward when the line began to shorten, maintaining a casualness in which the fretful couple behind her were failing to uphold.
 Her heart started racing as she studied the interactions convening at the city gate; she had nothing but her word to convince the sentinels that she was not a member of the Old Way.

 “Do these sentinels not know that the city will soon have a blademaster?”

 The deriding remark came from the elvess standing in front of Stasanda, the tall one who was just now shaking her head.

 “Perhaps they think the Realm is still at war?”
 Stasanda suggested.